 A booklet called Caring for someone with dementia booklet Caring for someone with dementia 1mb has has been put together which contains a range of information for people who look after a relative or friend with dementia.

-If you’re affected by dementia, Dementia Advisers can give you the information, advice and guidance you need.
+If your are affected by dementia, dementia advisers can give you the information, advice and guidance you need.
 This could be of help during your diagnosis, or later on.
-Together with a Dementia Adviser, you will talk through your needs and plan how they will be met.
+Together with a dementia adviser, you will talk through your needs and plan how they will be met.
 This will include advice and guidance on local services.
 This will give you information to help you make informed decisions.
-You can contact your Dementia Adviser as often or as little as you want, either in person or on the phone to make sure you get the right support at the right time for you.
+You can contact your dementia adviser as often or as little as you want, either in person or on the phone to make sure you get the right support at the right time for you.